Miguel Vargas Player Props: Dodgers vs. Phillies

-Miguel Vargas -- hitting .219 with a double, a triple, a home run, six walks and four RBI in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Philadelphia Phillies, with Aaron Nola on the mound, on June 10 at 4:05 PM ET.
+The Los Angeles Dodgers and Miguel Vargas, who went 0-for-1 last time in action, battle Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-In his most recent game he had a hitless showing (0-for-2) against the Phillies.
+In his last game he had a hitless performance (0-for-1) against the Phillies.

 Miguel Vargas Game Info & Props vs. the Phillies